PAGE LAST UPDATED:

 NVES Unit Registry

-The unit registry sits within the portal and will be made available from February 2026.
-The first units will be issued when entities receive their first interim emissions value (IEV) from February 2026 for the 2025 performance period.
+The unit registry sits within the portal.
+The first units were issued in February 2026 when entities received their first interim emissions value (IEV) for the 2025 performance period.

 We manage and maintain unit registry operations and access to ensure fair participation and to prevent misconduct.
 It is where units are issued, transferred and extinguished.